gethinode/hinode/content/post/troubleshooting-formula-errors.md

 Congratulations, you’re now equipped to troubleshoot your own formulas!
 All you have to do next time is remember these steps:

-<ol><li>Determine what you want your formula to do and how you want it to do it.</li><li>Simplify the formula as much as possible and write it out using clean, indented code.</li><li>Add your parameters one at a time, checking for syntax and functionality as you go.</li><li>Enjoy your fully-functional final formula!</li></ol>And, if you still need a hand getting your formulas firing on all cylinders or want some more in-depth help configuring and customizing your org, [drop us a line](https://www.mkpartners.com/article/contact/contact)!
-We’re always happy to help.
+1. Determine what you want your formula to do and how you want it to do it.
+2. Simplify the formula as much as possible and write it out using clean, indented code.
+3. Add your parameters one at a time, checking for syntax and functionality as you go.
+4. Enjoy your fully-functional final formula!

 In the meantime, keep working hard, smart, and happy!
 We’ll see you in the cloud.